cher-ami/router/README.md

 ## Routers

-Routers is a global object who contains all Routers informations.
+Routers is a global object who contains all routers informations.
 Because @cher-ami/router is possibly multi-stack, we need a global object to store shared informations between router instances.

 #### Routers.routes